Ira Smith (announcer): Career

-Smith joined the Sacramento Kings staff in 2000 after the death of long-time Kings public address announcer Fred Anderson.
-From 2000-2003, Smith was the main public address announcer for the team and from the 2003-2004 season onward, he shared the public address announcing duties with Scott Moak.
+In 2000, with the death of long-time Sacramento Kings public address announcer Fred Anderson, the Kings held auditions for the position.
+Smith sent his audition tape, and for the final test, he had to broadcast half of a game between the Kings and the Utah Jazz, while the other finalist, Eric Hasseltine, broadcast the other half.
+He passed the audition and joined the Kings' staff that year.
+From 2000 to 2003, Smith was the main public address announcer for the team and from the 2003–04 season onward, he shared the public address announcing duties with Scott Moak.
+They worked together until he left in 2007.

-Smith provided the voice of the Public Address Announcer in ESPN's NBA 2K2 video game and NBA 2K3 video game.
+Smith provided the voice of the Public Address Announcer in ESPN's NBA 2K2, NBA 2K3, and NBA 2K4 video games.
+He has also emceed Sacramento's Harvest Festival for over 20 years.